I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 If you can write content that resonates with your target audience, you’ll increase conversions and build brand loyalty.
 The customer thinks, “Hey, this guy speaks my language!”

 And that’s a very good thing.
-If you don’t know your target audience, though, you can completely miss the mark.
+You can completely miss the mark if you don’t know your target audience.

 Ah, the age-old battle between benefits and features.
 Marketers want to focus on features, but readers care about benefits.